T-Gopinath/Docs/Spring-SpringBoot-Micro.md

 🔒 4.
 Integration with Spring Security

-     If you’re using Spring Security, session management can be configured with policies like:
+ If you’re using Spring Security, Session management can be configured with policies like:

                ``